JFelz/jfelz/README.md

 ![Hero](https://i.pinimg.com/originals/8e/d6/c8/8ed6c82f4731db67f5b7abd72ed07365.png)

 ## Welcome! ☕
-My journey as a Software Engineer, complemented by a strong foundation in UI/UX and Game Development, has sharpened my leadership, team collaboration, and problem-solving skills.
-With a strong foundation in interactive experience design, I specialize in creating intuitive, high-performance user interfaces that enhance engagement and responsiveness.
-My expertise in frontend development allows me to craft seamless, visually compelling digital experiences that not only captivate users but also drive organizational goals.

-With a deep focus on user-centric innovation, I am eager to contribute to a team that challenges the status quo, values continuous growth, and is dedicated to shaping the future of digital experiences.
+I don’t just build user interfaces.
+I create seamless, high-performance digital experiences that enhance usability and drive business success.
+With a strong foundation in UI/UX and Game Development, I bring a unique blend of design thinking and technical expertise to frontend engineering.

+My approach merges creativity with strategic problem-solving, ensuring that every interface is not only visually engaging but also fast, accessible, and optimized for user experience.
+I specialize in building scalable, responsive web applications, implementing design systems, and integrating interactive UI elements that elevate user engagement.

+I’m looking for an opportunity to join a team that values innovation and user-centered design, where I can contribute my skills to create products that make an impact.

 + Feel free to reach out via [Email](mailto:feliz.jovani@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/jfeliz/).